Detroit Lions: Blackouts

 The Lions' winless performance in 2008 and 2–14 season in 2009, coupled with the effects of the Great Recession in Michigan, led to several local broadcast blackouts, as local fans did not purchase enough tickets by the 72-hour blackout deadline.
 The first blackout in the then seven-year history of Ford Field was on October 26, 2008, against the Washington Redskins.
 The previous 50 regular season home games had been sellouts.
 The second home game of the 2009 season in which the Lions broke the losing streak, also against the Redskins, was blacked out locally, as well as the comeback victory over the Cleveland Browns.
 The Lions had only one blackout in 2010, yet another Redskins game, which the Lions won 37–25.
 However, in 2015, the NFL suspended its blackout policies, meaning that all Lions games will be shown on local TV, regardless of tickets sold.

 Games were also often blacked out at the Lions' previous home, the 80,000-seat Pontiac Silverdome, despite winning seasons and the success and popularity of star players such as Barry Sanders.

 Lions cheerleaders

-On June 13, 2016, the Lions announced their decision to add official cheerleaders to the organization.
+On June 13, 2016, the Lions announced the addition of cheerleaders to the organization.
 The team also announced that Rebecca Girard-Smoker, formerly the director of the Detroit Pistons dance team, would be the coach of the cheerleading squad.
 It marked the first time in over 40 years the team had an official cheerleading squad.
 The cheerleading squad is a part of the entertainment during football games, and active at community events.